kholia/OSX-KVM/README.md

   Choose a product to download (1-6): 4
   ```

-  Note: Modern NVIDIA GPUs are supported on HighSierra but not on later
+  Note 1: Modern NVIDIA GPUs are supported on HighSierra but not on later
   versions of macOS.

+  Note 2: Monterey and Ventura can ONLY be installed by creating a full
+  installer (can only be created from MacOS).

 * Convert the downloaded `BaseSystem.dmg` file into the `BaseSystem.img` file.

   ```